Structural Parallels, Part 3: Present Bias

 Three Structural Failures

-Human cognitive biases structure organizations.
-The principles that govern individual behavior create parallel patterns in institutional failure.
+Human cognitive biases structure organizations, the principles that govern individual behavior create parallel patterns in institutional failure.
+Though merely a sample from a much larger set, three cognitive biases offer particularly compelling insights into how psychological limitations scale from individual to organizational failures.

 In-Group Bias → Functional Silos